Diallo75012/kubeadm_updating_cluster/notes.md

-1) scenario that shows how dns works, very simple, within same namespace creating pod and exposing with a service and creating a third pod that would use dns to access the pod using DNS (curl/wget/nslookup whatever works) then do same scenario but this time the third pod is created outside of the namespace and curl/wget/nslookup again to show that DNs means that pods from other namespaces can resolve to the pod using DNS call
+1) scenario that shows how dns works, very simple, within same namespace creating pod and exposing with a service and creating a third pod that would use dns to access the pod using DNS (curl/wget/nslookup whatever works) then do same scenario but this time the third pod is created outside of the namespace and curl/wget/nslookup again to show that DNS means that pods from other namespaces can resolve to the pod using DNS call

-2) do another scenario showing now ow to setup a pods and determining the reolv.conf of the pod content so that pod can call that other pod through another service dedicated to that other pod. maybe customize nginx in that namespace with different one and different messages index.html pages and having each different services attached to those. and go inside pod to show that it can resolve that pod
+2) do another scenario showing now how to setup a pods and determining the reolv.conf of the pod content so that pod can call that other pod through another service dedicated to that other pod. maybe customize nginx in that namespace with different one and different messages index.html pages and having each different services attached to those. and go inside pod to show that it can resolve that pod
 eg: source: (form doc kubernetes)[https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/]
 apiVersion: v1
 kind: Pod